olmallet81/URT/README.md

 }

 ```
-NB: I made the choice not to copy the Vector and Matrix arguments when declaring an object OLS for performance reasons, when the Matrix becomes large it can quickly lead to a significative difference in term of performance.
+NB: the choice has been made not to copy Vector and Matrix, arguments of OLS constructor for performance reasons.
+Indeed, when the Matrix becomes large it can quickly lead to a significative difference in term of performance.
 Also, if *stats* has not been set to "true" the function "get_stats()" will not be called and the intercept will not be detected in the output.

 ## C++ template class UnitRoot:
 Abstract base class from which all unit-root tests will inherit, it contains all the variables and functions the derived classes ADF, DFGLS, PP and KPSS will need.